 WARNING!
-Prior to and after installing your new carburetor, manually operate the throttle lever, checking for any sticking or binding.
-Failure to do so may result in a runaway engine or a wide open throttle condition, which could result in engine damage, personal injury, and/or death.
+Prior to and after installing your new carburetor, manually operate the throttle lever and choke mechanism, checking for any sticking or binding.
+Failure to do so may result in a runaway engine or a wide-open throttle condition, which could result in engine damage, personal injury, or death.